Online Sampling and Decision Making with Low Entropy: Introduction

+{\bf Competitive ratio.} As is common, e.g., \cite{jaillet2013online}, we quantify the performance of an algorithm $A$ for the free order $k$-secretary problem by the {\em competitive ratio}, saying that $A$ is {\em $\alpha$-competitive} or has {\em competitive ratio} $\alpha \in (0,1)$ if it accepts $k$ numbers whose sum is at least $\alpha$ times the sum of the $k$ largest numbers in the $n$ boxes; the competitive ratio is usually in expectation with respect to randomization in the chosen random order.

-{\bf Wait-and-pick algorithms.} An algorithm for the $k$-secretary problem is called {\em wait-and-pick} if it only observes the first $m$ values ($m \in \{1,2,\ldots,n-1\}$ is a fixed observation period threshold, called a {\em time threshold}), selects one of the observed values $x$ ($x$ is a fixed {\em value threshold}), and then selects every value of at least $x$ received after position $m$; however, it cannot select more than $k$ values in this way, and it may also select the last $i$ values (even if they are smaller than $x$) provided it selected only $k-i$ values before that.
+{\bf Wait-and-pick algorithms.} An algorithm for the $k$-secretary problem is called {\em wait-and-pick} if it only observes the first $m$ values (position $m \in \{1,2,\ldots,n-1\}$ is a fixed observation {\em checkpoint}), selects one of the observed values $x$ ($x$ is a fixed {\em value threshold} or simply a {\em threshold}), and then selects every value of at least $x$ received after checkpoint position $m$; however, it cannot select more than $k$ values in this way, and it may also select the last $i$ values (even if they are smaller than $x$) provided it selected only $k-i$ values~before~that.

 We also consider a sub-class of wait-and-pick algorithms, which as their value threshold $x$ choose the $\tau$-th largest value, for some $\tau \in \{1,2,\ldots,m\}$, among the first $m$ observed values.
 In this case we say that such wait-and-pick algorithm has a {\em statistic} $\tau$ and value $x$ is also called a statistic in this case.